-Power of sale is a legal action that a lender takes when you have defaulted on your mortgage or home equity loan.
+Power of Sale is a legal action that a lender takes when you have defaulted on your mortgage or home equity loan.
 In this process, the lender seizes control of your home and sells it to recuperate their money.
-You may receive the rest of the money from the sale, but only after legal, real estate and mortgage-related fees are paid.
+You may receive the remaining sale money, but only after legal, real estate and mortgage-related fees are paid.

-In a power of sale, the lender does not take over the title to the property, but they control selling it.
-It is easy to confuse this process with the term “foreclosure”, which is when the lender gains full ownership of the property and they can do what they want with the property including selling it and keeping all the proceeds.
+In a Power of Sale, the lender controls the sale of the property but does not take over the title.
+It is easy to confuse this process with the term “foreclosure” which is when the lender gains full ownership of the property and they can do what they want with the property including selling it and keeping all the proceeds.

 The Power of Sale Process in Ontario

-A key to preventing the loss of your home is understanding the steps your lender must follow to proceed with a power of sale.
+Understanding the steps your lender must follow is crucial to preventing home loss through a Power of Sale.
 Find out what the requirements are to get your payments in order or to negotiate new payments with your lender.
-You might also seek legal advice.
+Seeking legal advice is also recommended.

-The power of sale process has four steps: notice of sale, statement of claim, writ of possession, and the eviction notice.
+The Power of Sale process has four steps: notice of sale, statement of claim, writ of possession, and eviction notice.
 These are further explained below.

 Notice of Sale

-A notice of sale states the mortgage is in default and explains what needs to be paid in order to stop the power of sale.
+A notice of sale states the mortgage default and outlines what must be paid to halt the Power of Sale.
 After receiving this document, you usually have 35 to 40 days to repay your lender.
 This is known as the redemption period.

 During the redemption period, you can try to negotiate with your lender.
-Depending on the lender and your loan agreement, you may need to repay the entire loan instead of the amount you missed.
-You will likely be required to pay the lender’s legal fees for filing the notice of sale.
+Depending on your lender and loan agreement, you might need to repay the entire loan, not just missed payments.
+You will likely be required to pay the lender’s legal fees to file the notice of sale.

 Statement of Claim